What does Sion mean?

 (female) Sionne, Sionney, ..
 Middle name pairings:

 Sion Ansh (S.A.), ..

 Sion is an unusual given name for males but a very prominent last name for both adults and children (#39617 out of 150436, Top 26%).
 (2000 U.S. Demographics)

 Which version is better?with its variant form and related boy names.
 Below is a graphed analysis of the popularity of the boy name Sion and related names.
-The only popular related form of Sion (not in Top 2000) appearing in the Top 2000 is Zion (#255 the previous year).
-Adoption of this form of Sion was common among parents less than a decade ago (usage of 0.1%) and has remained as widespread to this day (usage 0.1%, ▼4.3%).
-(2014 U.S. SSA Records)
+The only popular related form of Sion (not in Top 2000) appearing in the Top 2000 is Zion (#227 the previous year).
+Adoption of this form of Sion was common among parents in 2015 (usage of 0.1%).
+(2015 U.S. SSA Records)